jjwilke/kokkos/README.md

   -DKokkos_ENABLE_HWLOC=On \
   -DKokkos_HWLOC_DIR=$path_to_hwloc
 ````
 then simply type `make install`.
-The Kokkos CMake package will then be installed in the `$path_to_install` to be used by downstream packages.
+The Kokkos CMake package will then be installed in `$path_to_install` to be used by downstream packages.

 To validate the Kokkos build, configure with
 ````